Saky (air base)

-Saky is an air base adjacent to the settlement of Novofedorivka, Crimea.
+Saky (Ukrainian and Russian: Саки) is an air base adjacent to the settlement of Novofedorivka, Crimea.
 It was initially built by the Soviet Union in the 1930s, and has been operated under both Ukrainian and Russian sovereignty since 1992.

 Since 2014, following the start of the Russo-Ukrainian War and the annexation of Crimea by Russia, the base has been operated by the Russian Ministry of Defence.
 The base is home of the 43rd Independent Naval Assault Aviation Regiment operating Sukhoi Su-24M/MR, Sukhoi Su-30SM and Tupolev Tu-1344A-4 aircraft.
 It is also the location of the Russian NITKA ("Scientific testing simulator for shipborne aviation") land-based aircraft carrier training and test simulator.

 History

-Soviet period
+Soviet Union

 The first unpaved airfield was built in 1930s for the Kachinsky School of Military Pilots.

-During the World War II the occupying German forces expanded the airfield and paved the runways, ruins of which are still visible today.
+During World War II the occupying German forces expanded the airfield and paved the runways, ruins of which are still visible today.

-At the time of the Yalta Conference in February 1944 president Franklin D. Roosevelt's and prime minister Winston Churchill's aircraft landed on the airfield.
+At the time of the Yalta Conference in February 1945 president Franklin D. Roosevelt's and prime minister Winston Churchill's aircraft landed at Saky.
 Later the airfield played an important role in the work of the Center for Deep Space Communications near Yevpatoria.

-The base was home to the: